millerlp/Tide_calculator/README.md

 adjustments, this library only works in Standard Time.

-After running the RealTimeClock_reset_exact or RealTimeClock_reset sketch, before unplugging the Arduino, immediately upload a different sketch (such as RealTimeClock_read.ino sketch) to the Arduino so that the clock doesn't try to reset itself repeatedly when the Arduino restarts.
+After running the RealTimeClock_reset_exact or RealTimeClock_reset sketch, before unplugging the Arduino, immediately upload a different sketch (such as the RealTimeClock_read.ino sketch) to the Arduino so that the clock doesn't try to reset itself repeatedly when the Arduino restarts.

 The RealTimeClock_reset_exact.ino and RealTimeClock_read.ino sketches were contributed by